Social Problems Submissions

 To ensure anonymity in the review process, remove all identifying material from your manuscript.
 This includes: authors' names, institutional affiliations, and contact information, self-identifying references to previous work, self-identifying footnotes, and acknowledgements.
 Papers that do not meet these requirements will be returned without review to the author.

-Please note that there is a non-refundable manuscript submission fee of $25, payable as you submit your manuscript.
+Additionally, note that there is a non-refundable manuscript submission fee of $25, which can be paid either electronically (at the end of the online submission process) or by check.
+Kindly note that payment of the $25 processing fee does not guarantee the paper will be sent out for external review.
 Consideration of the manuscript cannot proceed until payment is received.
 To pay by check or money order, please make it payable to SSSP and mail to:

 Department of Sociology